Introduction

 Bottom Line:

 The difference between MRR and PLR isn’t just about rights, it’s about strategy.
-Choose MRR when you want cash flow.
-Choose PLR when you want brand growth.

 Comparison of the pros and cons of MRR vs PLR in digital marketing, represented by a scale on a laptop.